zd2332/Python_HW2_/README.md

-# Python_HW1
+# Set Up

-Use GitHub Desktop to set up a local repository (That’s a repository on your computer.).
+Be sure to have GitHub Desktop installed and have a free GitHub account installed.

-Move the Example files into the local repository (That’s the folder you have selected on your computer).
+Move the Example files into the local repository (That’s the folder you have selected on your computer):

+Hit the Green Button that says Code and then select use GitHub Desktop.

+Select a folder on your computer.
+It will become the local repository.

 Commit the change.

+# First Practice Steps

+Move the empty practice files into your local repository.

-Push the local repository.
+Commit and then push the local repository.

 Go to action to observe the test of the file.
 (It will fail at first.
-This is to practice)
+This is for practice.)

 On your computer Open and update the WhoAmI_File.py

-Commit the change.

-Push the local repository.
+Commit and then push the local repository.

 Go to action to observe the test of the file.